-Sports presenter Mike is unique.
-As well as presenting the main sports bulletins of the day he has profiled and personally sampled nearly 400 different sports and activities during Saturday morning slot on Breakfast. this is believed to be a world record and he also holds the unusual world record, for crossing one mile of water in a large inflatable ball known as a zorb, or waterwalker.
+Sports presenter Mike Bushell is unique.
+As well as presenting the main sports bulletins of the day he has profiled and personally sampled nearly 400 different sports and activities during Saturday morning slot on Breakfast.
+This is believed to be a world record and he also holds the unusual world record, for crossing one mile of water in a large inflatable ball known as a zorb, or waterwalker.
 This was for sport relief and with oxygen breaks, it took Mike 1 hour 57 seconds.
+He is currently further challenging himself with a move into the sport of dancing, appearing on Strictly Come Dancing 2019 with the aim of taking home the coveted Glitterball Trophy.

 Mike has vast experience of covering big sporting events, having reported and presented on the Olympics, Paralympics, the Winter games, Football World Cups, Commonwealth Games, and Asian Games.
 He has reported on these for Breakfast, the BBC News Channel and BBC World.